 You can choose between three payment options when you purchase a Reserved Instance.
 With the All Upfront option, you pay for the entire Reserved Instance with one upfront payment.
 This option provides you with the largest discount compared to On-Demand Instance pricing.
 With the Partial Upfront option, you make a low upfront payment and are then charged a discounted hourly rate for the instance for the duration of the Reserved Instance term.
 The No Upfront option does not require any upfront payment and provides a discounted hourly rate for the duration of the term.

-All Reserved Instance types are available for the MySQL, PostgreSQL, Oracle and SQL Server (except for SQL Server-License Included) database engines.
+All Reserved Instance types are available for Aurora, MySQL, PostgreSQL, Oracle and SQL Server (except for SQL Server-License Included) database engines.

 - Reserved Instances provide three payment options: All Upfront, Partial Upfront, and No Upfront.

 - Reserved Instances can save you up to 69% over On-Demand rates when used in steady state.

 - Reserved Instances are easy to use and require no change to how you use Amazon RDS.
 When computing your bill, our system will automatically apply Reserved Instance rates first to minimize your costs.
 An instance hour will only be charged at the On-Demand rate when the total number of instances you run that hour exceeds the number of applicable Reserved Instances you own.

 - All Upfront and Partial Upfront Reserved Instances can be purchased for one or three year terms, while, No Upfront Reserved Instances are only available for one year term.

 - Reserved Instances are available in all the AWS regions.

 - Reserved Instances are available for all supported DB Engines.